Kylefc64/Personal-Projects/README.md

 # Personal-Projects
-Programming projects that I have worked during my free time for fun
+Programming projects that I have worked on during my free time for fun